 Do your fears and believes block you from having a healthy relationship?

 A long time ago, when I did not know myself as much and was OK with anything or anyone crossing my path, I learned pretty quickly that most men are emotionally unavailable and users.
-I thought that this is just the way life ‘is supposed to be’ and that I had no control over who I date, who I am with, and what they are doing.
+I thought that this is just the way life ‘was supposed to be’ and that I had no control over who I date, who I am with, and what they are doing.

 Because of so many failures, I lived in constant fear and anxiety.
 As all kinds of weirdos kept crossing my path, I was firmly convinced that there was something about me that kept attracting them to ME, and I was not good enough to change them to make them love me more, or to want more.
 It seemed like all of my girlfriends had loving boyfriends or were getting married, except me.